Dr Matthew Struebig

 - spatial prioritisation for biodiversity under land-cover and climate change projections

-Dr Struebig is on sabbatical during the 2018-19 academic year, but usually contributes to the following modules.
+Dr Struebig usually contributes to the following teaching:

 - DI303: Survey and Monitoring for Biodiversity